ddimitrov90/EverliveSDK/README.md

+# Progress Backend Servies (Everlive) iOS Swift SDK

+This SDK is built to work with the [Progress Backend Services](https://platform.telerik.com) in order to create native iOS application by using the Swift language.

 This SDK is built to work with the Telerik Backend Services in order to create native iOS application by using the Swift language.